 Tech Needs Women

-No matter how much data you gather, you as a woman, will never be able to fully understand exactly what it is like to use the product you produce as a man.
+No matter how much data you gather, you as a woman, will never be able to fully understand exactly what it is like to use the product you produce, as a man.

-Imagine how different airplane travel might be if airline consulted fat people.
-Or how much better those hand soap dispenser would be if they tested on more ethnic skin tones.
+Imagine how different airplane travel might be if airlines consulted fat people.
+Or how much better those hand soap dispensers would be if they tested on more ethnic skin tones.

-Right now over half the world’s population is women but only a small fraction of technology jobs are filled by women.
+Right now over half the world’s population is women, but only a small fraction of technology jobs are filled by women.
 So the problems being solved are being directed by men.
 What problems are we trying to solve… men are choosing.
 How are we trying to solve them…. men are deciding.

 Get in there lady … the world needs you.